 Take a walk through time in Dennis Severs’ House in which the material things he collected become a cast of characters, the House destined to be their stage.

-Please book your tickets online in advance, walk ups will be accommodated subject to availability.
-Tickets will be delivered by email.
+Pre booked tickets will be delivered by email.
 You must show your ticket on arrival.

-Due to the nature of the building, its Grade II listing and the different floor levels, there is no wheelchair access.
-We will do our utmost to make the House accessible to visitors who may have special requirements.
-For assistance please email firstname.lastname@example.org
+Due to the nature of the building, its Grade II listing, and the different floor levels there is no wheelchair access.